Domin-MND/help.dbh.wtf/gitbook/getting-started.md

 **Good to know:** You can leave server name blank if you can't decide on a name!
 Soon on the panel you will be able to change the name.
 {% endhint %}

+Note: Please do not use aoi.js because we don't want to be fucking ratelimited by Discord :}

 ## Want to delete it?

 `DBH!server delete <server id>` is used to delete the server.
 How do i find out what my server ID is?
 To find your server ID, you can grab the server ID by: